How to Obtain a White Card in Australia: A State-by-State Guide

 New South Wales (NSW)

-• Training Format: While online components are available, NSW mandates that all White Card training must include a face-to-face component.
+• Format: Online components are available but NSW mandates that all White Card training must include a face-to-face component.
 This is crucial for ensuring that you fully understand and can apply safety protocols on a construction site.
 Only Registered Training Organisations (RTOs) approved by SafeWork NSW are authorised to deliver this training.

 • Requirements: You’ll need to provide valid identification and proof of residential address, especially if you’re completing part of the course online.
 The face-to-face sessions will cover critical areas such as hazard identification, emergency procedures, and safe work practices.